PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, audit `fallback_high_rank_bmm_stats` for complete mutation evidence and retain its guard and following indexed binary convergence boundary.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback high-rank BatchMatMul characterization checkpoint

+`_compress_static_high_rank_batch_matmul()` rewrites only fully-static, same-batch-shape rank-greater-than-five `BATCH_MATMUL` operators.
+Its unused- tensor pruning and optional layout-state sync occur only when the exact `compressed_static_high_rank_batch_matmul` counter is positive.
+A focused zero-rewrite fixture retains an unrelated unused constant, proving that the raw counter is complete mutation evidence without a cleanup-only path.
+Existing rank-6 structure and numeric-parity tests cover the positive path.

+A strict expected-failure fallback contract requires a stable `_fallback_high_rank_bmm_static_shape_stats` zero dictionary and assigns the opt-in complete reconciliation result under the unchanged positive guard.
+The guarded topological sort and immediately following indexed binary convergence remain fixed.

+At implementation, add only this result plumbing.
+Do not change eligibility, reshape construction, graph-index mutation, pruning, raw result schema, guard, sort, convergence, terminal validation, dependencies, or TensorFlow boundary.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused high-rank/fallback plus rank-6 parity selection:
+  `4 passed, 13 deselected, 1 xfailed`
+- broad related gate plus rank-6 structure/numeric parity:
+  `539 passed, 1 xfailed in 28.13s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet result-staging contract; there are no unexpected failures.